Where Are They Now: Tara Black, Origin Gluten-Free Bakery Ltd.

 A. We have such a great team at Origin bakery.
 We trust in our team who share the same vision of providing nutritious food options to our customers.
 We also realize how important it is to promote informed choices within the local community.
 To facilitate this we launched the Origin Community Health Network to showcase a diverse amount of services available from various members of the health community throughout the Capitol Region.

 Q. How did you get where you are today?
 How different is your business from when you started?

 A. I think I got to where I am today by always looking to potential and possibility, while also staying connected to why I chose to do this business in the first place.
 I know I’m an ideas person, I’m always thinking of what could be possible.
-But I also want to make sure that I don’t chase a possibility if it shows potential serious threat to what we have built.
-In business you have to always be willing to take risks, while tempering it by protecting your current reality.
+But I also want to make sure that I don’t chase a possibility if it shows a potentially serious threat to what we have built.
+In business, you have to always be willing to take risks, while tempering them by protecting your current reality.

 Q. Why do you feel it’s important to mentor other women?

 A. In no way do I think I have answers, but I have a lot of experience.
 I believe that the experience we gain and the lessons we learn should be shared with everyone.
 Mentoring has taught me how much more it is for me to learn while helping other people learn from my mistakes.
 I really like talking with others about the differences between their businesses and seeing how we can all shift our perspectives by listening to each other.
 I chose to mentor in order to give back to a community that I’m still taking so much from.

 Q. If you could do it all over again, what would you tell yourself when you were just starting your business?